Legal Representation For Contractor & Builder Disputes

 Can I get an award for my attorney fees?

 It depends.
-The general rule in Pennsylvania is, each party pays his or her own attorney fees to litigate a dispute.
+The general rule in Pennsylvania is that each party pays his or her own attorney fees to litigate a dispute.
 An exception exists where the parties agree otherwise.
 Thus, you should talk to construction law attorneys to answer this.
 However, as mentioned, attorney fees may be recoverable in some instances.
-One example is HICPA (above) or another consumer protection statute, such as Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (UTPCPL), attorney fees may be recoverable.
+For example, under HICPA (above) or another consumer protection statute, such as Pennsylvania’s Unfair Trade Practices and Consumer Protection Law (UTPCPL), attorney fees may be recoverable.

 Will the case get settled?